Neanderpal/neanderpal.github.io/files/world-cup-pool.md

 # 2026 World Cup Office Pool

 A ready-to-use Excel template to run a World Cup 2026 office pool with your friends, family or colleagues.
-No apps, no subscriptions — just a spreadsheet.
+No apps, no subscriptions — download and use it.

 ## Download